vanshpatil16/stock-market-peer-analysis/README.md

 - Works for all asset types

 ### 7. **News Integration** (Stocks Only)
-- Multi-source news aggregation (Finnhub, NewsAPI, Yahoo Finance)
+- Multi-source news aggregation (Finnhub, Tavily, Yahoo Finance)
 - Real-time marquee for all stocks
 - Sentiment-based categorization and sorting
 - Flashcard-style display with color coding